awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 15. Choose **Create role**.

-### (Optional) Sign up for QuickSight
+#### Sign up for QuickSight

 !!! notice "Note"

-    Skip this step if you only want to deploy the main stack(notebook, batch evaluation), this step is necessary if you want to view batch evaluation result in QuickSight dashboard.

      Skip this step if your AWS Account already signed up for QuickSight.

 1. Sign in to the [Amazon QuickSight console](https://quicksight.aws.amazon.com/).